 Portions sizes are a bit small, although pricing is moderate.
 Be sure to add on a delicious biscuit or homemade multi grain toast with local honey butter and jam.
 Enjoy a cup of local coffee.
 Or, if you are seeking something really refreshing and healthy try the Turmeric honey oat milk smoothie.

 For those with a sweet tooth, Ivory Road is also known for their decadent selection of desserts, all made from scratch.

 Afternoon tea is held every Saturday at 2pm for just $22 per adult.
 Options vary by season as they use local produce.
 Recent offerings have included pimento cheese sandwiches, scones, cucumber sandwiches with mint cream cheese, and a seasonal buttercream cake.

 Brunch or lunch at Ivory Road makes for a perfect al fresco dining experience on a lazy weekend.
-If you are seeing to avoid the noisy tourist crowds, then Ivory Road is the perfect laid-back alternative.
+If you are seeking to avoid the noisy tourist crowds, then Ivory Road is the perfect laid-back alternative.
 Consider stopping by prior to visiting the NC Arboretum, or before taking a cruise on the Blue Ridge Parkway.
-Both of these wonderful attractions are located within close proximity.
+Both of these wonderful attractions are located just minutes away.